 Supplementing with Alpha-GPC improves memory, learning ability, focus, and mental energy.

-2) BACOPA MONNIERI – A natural nootropic that compliments Choline supplementation extremely well.
+Bacopa Monnieri – A natural nootropic that compliments choline supplementation extremely well.

-Bacopa prevents Acetylcholine from being reabsorbed, thereby increasing the amount of Acetylcholine available for neural function.
+Bacopa prevents acetylcholine from being reabsorbed, thereby increasing its’ effectiveness in the brain.

-It also dilates blood vessels in the brain, allowing more nutrients and oxygen to reach the brain cells.
+It also acts as a vasodilator, helping deliver more nutrients and oxygen to brain cells.

 Studies have also shown that Cat’s Claw increases levels of Brain-Derived-Neurotrophic-Factor(BDNF).